Bags for Life (not just for Christmas)

 - Tea bags

 - Coffee grounds and filter papers

 - Paper towels or tissues (not if they have touched meat)

 - Egg shells

 Gift buying and receiving can be a tricky business, but just remember one person’s junk is another person’s treasure, so take any unwanted presents to the charity shop for others to enjoy, donate to the school PTA for the next school fair or re-gift!

 In order to re-gift successfully you need to keep a list of who and what was received from whom.
 Duplicate gifts, unwanted or unsuitable gifts are ideal for last minute children birthday presents, unexpected house guests and last-minute house warming gifts.
-Try to keep them in good condition so they don’t look ‘secondhand’, in a safe place (that you will remember where) and re wrap and give without guilt.

 For up-to-date recycling information visit Recycle Now